qanwi1970/HiPerfMetrics/README.md

 Time individual sections of code and get detailed metrics back on performance.

 After the default performance counters have told you that a method takes *way* longer than you'd like, you need to dig into that method and find out what part of it is taking so long.
-But this is the real world, and the method in question is very important and does a lot of very important things.
+However this is the real world, and the method in question is very important and does a lot of very important things.
+In other words, it's very complex.
 This is where
 __HiPerfMetrics__ comes in.
 Place simple Start and Stop calls around sections of your code and get detailed metrics on how long each section takes.

 Installation